UCLA-Plasma-Simulation-Group/OSHUN/README.md

 OSHUN is a parallel Vlasov-Fokker-Planck plasma simulation code that employs an arbitrary-order spherical harmonic velocity-space decomposition.

 This is the UCLA Plasma Simulation Group's official open-source repository for OSHUN.
-This repository houses a 1D C++ version and a 1D pure Python version (with optional C-modules for improved performance).
-A 2D C++ version will be added shortly.
+This repository houses a 1D + 2D C++ version and a 1D pure Python version (with optional C-modules for improved performance).

 # Upon cloning the repository